ChrisLPJones/FileVault/README.md

 docker-compose up --build
 ```

-This will start the backend server and a SQL Server container with pre-configured settings.
+This will start the backend SQL Server container with pre-configured settings.

-Run the application in a new terminal:
+### Run C# API Backend in a second terminal

 ```bash
 cd Backend
 dotnet restore
 dotnet run
 ```
+This will start the backend api server.

 ## API Documentation